Spontaneous Leptogenesis in Type I Seesaw: Boltzmann Equations in Spontaneous Leptogenesis

 Before solving the Boltzmann equations, it is instructive to examine the behavior of the functions $\gamma_{D},\gamma_{ID}$ and $\gamma_M$, shown in Figure 1.
 The first two are familiar from conventional leptogenesis \cite{DNN08}, whereas $\gamma_M$ appears here due to the helicity-dependent chemical potential of $N_R$.
 In standard leptogenesis, the inverse-decay washout term in (\ref{Boltz}) can remain efficient even at $T<m_N$ for $K>1$, despite the Boltzmann suppression of $\gamma_{ID}$.
 In spontaneous leptogenesis, this term plays an additional role: it couples to the CP-violating source $Y_\theta \propto \dot\theta$, thereby maintaining $Y_{B-L} = -c_l Y_\theta$ as long as inverse decays remain in equilibrium \cite{CJ23}.
 The new feature explored in this work is the decay term proportional to $\dot\theta$ whose efficiency is governed by $\gamma_M$.
 Since the helicity chemical potential decreases as $T/m_N$ (see (\ref{Mdispersion})), $\gamma_M$ falls more rapidly than $\gamma_{ID}$ at low temperature, but is more important for $T>m_N$ approaching the massless limit.
 Consequently, the decay term is expected to dominate the generation of lepton asymmetry for $K<1$, provided that the heavy neutrino abundance $Y_N$ does not closely track its equilibrium value $Y_N^{\rm eq}$.

-Figure 2 illustrates the evolution of $Y_{B-L}/y_\theta \varepsilon_1$, and of $Y_N/Y_N^{\rm eq}$ for variou values of $K$.
+Figure 2 illustrates the evolution of the normalized $B-L$ asymmetry $\kappa \equiv Y_{B-L}/y_\theta \varepsilon_1 $ measuring the efficiency of the spontaneous leptogenesis, and of $Y_N/Y_N^{\rm eq}$ for various values of $K$.
 The dashed green and red curves show the contributions from decays and inverse decays, respectively, while the dotted curves represent the inverse-decay rate normalized to the Hubble expansion rate.
 The upper panels correspond to the case of vanishing initial abundance, $Y_N(0)=0$, while the lower panels assume thermal abundance, $Y_N(0)=Y_N^{\rm eq}$.
 For $Y_N(0)=0$, the final asymmetry is dominated by the decay term for $K\ll1$, by inverse decays for $K\gg1$, and receives comparable contributions from both when $K\sim 1$.
 For $Y_N(0)=Y_N^{\rm eq}$. the decay and inverse-decay contributions have opposite signs and (partially) cancel for $K\lesssim1$, leading to suppressed asymmetry.
 For $K\gg1$, inverse decays dominate in both cases, producing identical final asymmetries.

-Figure 3 summarizes the results by showing the final $Y_{B-L}$ yield as a function of $K$ for both initial conditions.
+Figure 3 summarizes the results by showing the efficiency $\kappa$ of the final $Y_{B-L}$ as a function of $K$ for both initial conditions.
 For thermal initial abundance, the cancellation between decay and inverse-decay contributions becomes exact near $z \simeq 0.3$, suppressing the asymmetry for $K<1$.
 For $K\gtrsim 4$, both results converge, reflecting the equilibration driven by inverse decays.